 Healthcare in France

-While most locals claim to be happy with the healthcare system in France, many also supplement state-provided coverage with private insurance that covers creature comforts like private hospital rooms, dentistry and eye care.
+While most locals claim to be happy with the healthcare system in France, many also supplement state-provided coverage with private insurance that covers comforts like private hospital rooms, dentistry and eye care.

 Public healthcare in France